-Dr. Jim Coad at 304-293-1614 or e-mail at firstname.lastname@example.org with questions and more information.
+Dr. Melina Flanagan, Vice Chair of Pathology Education, at firstname.lastname@example.org with questions and for more information.

 Testimonials from Current and Former PSFs